LukaHarambasic/harambasic.de/content/projects/active-ambassadors.md

 ---
 title: Active Ambassadors
-desc: Active Ambassadors brings athletes and NGOs together to make a change.
+desc: A friend of mien thought that we could use do something good with our skills whilst raising awareness for NGOs.
+I set up our work environment: Slack, Google Drive, Google Meet, Website (Nuxt.js, Prismic, Netlify), Airtable, Mailchimp, and IFTTT.
+Currently, we are shifting our knowledge and task management towards Notion.
 img: active-ambassadors.png
-alt: The logo from Active Ambassadors
+alt: The logo from Active Ambassadors.
 links:
     -
         title: Website